On the Beach

 Jack Kerouac's On the Road may be the cry of the generation growing up in the shadow of potentially apocalyptic events, turning away from that terror to find energizing life in personal catharsis, in living for the moment, in a hedonistic iconoclasm.
 As its title suggests, it's going somewhere, and for decades afterwards Kerouac's novel has been a guide of sorts for counterculture rebels.

-Nevil Shute's On the Beach, though, is the older generation realizing what it has wrought, shocked to find itself at a dead end, huddled on the beach as in T.S.
-Eliot's poem, "The Hollow Men", from which it gets its title, awaiting the final bang or whimper.
-You can run no further after you reach the ocean's edge,.
+Nevil Shute's On the Beach though is the older generation realizing what it has wrought, shocked to find itself at a dead end, huddled on the beach as in T.S.
+Eliot's poem, "The Hollow Men", from which the novel gets its title, awaiting the final bang or whimper.
+You can run no further after you reach the ocean's edge.
 This is Nevil Shute watching the sun set on the dreams of his age.

 Nearly everyone in the world has been killed by an atomic war and the radiation cloud is heading toward the hold-outs in Australia.
 But a warmth envelopes Shute's decent characters as they await their inevitable ends, recounting idyllic childhoods, reliving their great romances, and endeavouring to die by the standards by which they have always lived.
 It's almost as if nuclear holocaust brings out the best in people.